DOSkanya/Simple-Rasterizer/README.md

 # Rasterize
-This program is about rasterize a simple obj model.
-It use Eigen library to do vector computation and opencv to produce output.
+This program is about rasterize a simple obj model./n It use Eigen library to do vector computation and opencv to produce output.